rising to the defence of indie film art

 Thus, given that Conklin spared Sato’s life despite the fact that Sato murdered Vincent and the two Japanese gangsters and returned to New York after the arrest of Sato, Sir Scott implied that Spielberg should also release Landis and get back to his film art creating life, given that Landis and his four co-defendants had escaped punishment at the end of the TZ trial two years before in 1987.
 The film’s allusions to the allegorical and implicitly Landis addressing Spielberg film, RAIDERS OF THE LOST ARK (1981), and the twilit and allegorical Spielberg film, INDIANA JONES AND THE TEMPLE OF DOOM (1984), affirmed the film’s implicit interest in Spielberg.
 The presence of Kate Capshaw as a nightclub hostess named Joyce openly reaffirmed the film’s implicit interest in Spielberg, as she played nightclub singer Wilhelmina ‘Willie’ Scott in INDIANA JONES AND THE TEMPLE OF DOOM, and would soon go on to become the second wife of Spielberg.

-For his part, Lynch implicitly and sympathetically reached out to Sir Scott in turn in the form of Sailor Ripley-played by Nicolas Cage-in the twilit and allegorical moving painting, WILD AT HEART (1990).
-As for Sir Scott, while no doubt pleased with the success of BLACK RAIN, he teamed up again with Keitel and BLACK RAIN composer Hans Zimmer and implicitly addressed Lynch again and replied to WILD AT HEART in his next twilit, allegorical and Ozian themed docufeature artbuster, THELMA AND LOUISE (1991), the first of his films co-produced by Sir Scott.
+Curiously, while no doubt pleased with the success of BLACK RAIN, Sir Scott teamed up again with Keitel and BLACK RAIN composer Hans Zimmer and implicitly addressed Lynch again in his next twilit, allegorical and Ozian themed docufeature artbuster, THELMA AND LOUISE (1991), the first of his films co-produced by Sir Scott.

 ‘I’m not sorry that sonofabitch is dead.
 I’m just sorry it’s you that did it, not me.’

-Indeed, the film’s allusions to BLUE VELVET, WILD AT HEART and the twilit and allegorical Lynch telefilm moving painting series, TWIN PEAKS (1990-1), implicitly affirmed that Sir Scott was addressing Lynch again in THELMA AND LOUISE.
+Indeed, the film’s allusions to BLUE VELVET, the allegorical and implicitly Francis Coppola addressing moving painting, WILD AT HEART (1990), and the twilit and allegorical Lynch tele-moving painting series, TWIN PEAKS (1990-1), implicitly affirmed that Sir Scott was addressing Lynch again in THELMA AND LOUISE.
 A Lynchian fondness for smoking and white dress shirts buttoned at the collar, Louise Sawyer-played by Susan Sarandon-also implicitly linked Sawyer to Lynch, affirming the film’s implicit interest in Lynch.
 Curiously, Sawyer and her friend, Thelma Dickinson-played by Geena Davis-fled their stultifying lives by hitting the road for a rejuvenating weekend alone without telling their significant male others at the beginning of the film, evoking Tony’s Scott free day from school in BOY AND BICYCLE.

 Significantly, a stop at a roadside bar called the Silver Bullet to celebrate the end of their first day of spontaneous freedom led to an inebriated Dickinson being beaten up and almost raped in the parking lot by a callow cad named Harlan Puckett-played by Timothy Carhart-who looked like James Cameron and had a buff physique that evoked Arnold Schwarzenegger’s Terminator, implying that Puckett symbolized Cameron.
 Indeed, Puckett’s first name ‘Harlan’ reminded us that fantastic fiction writer Harlan Ellison fought and won a lawsuit against Cameron due to the fact that the twilit and allegorical Cameron film, THE TERMINATOR (1984), too closely resembled one of the short stories of Ellison, implicitly affirming that Puckett symbolized Cameron.
 This link in turn also reminded us that Sir Scott was symbolically ‘raped’ by Cameron by the success of ALIENS, thus implying that Dickinson symbolized Sir Scott.
 A rape that Sir Scott not surprisingly did not enjoy, given that Thelma was rescued from the brutish attentions of Puckett by Louise, who shot Puckett dead when he was rude to her after she saved Thelma, evoking the sight of Rachael shooting dead Kowalski in BLADE RUNNER and Ellie gunning down Venza at the end of SOMEONE TO WATCH OVER ME.